p-argento/uni/PROG/Python from Book.md

 	- items() provides an iterator that lists all the key-value pairs of a dictionary as tuples.
 	- NOTE that iterators can be used into `for` loops or with `max(),min(),sum()` otherwise they must be casted to a list
 		- If you wonder why Python seems to prefer iterators instead of lists: the answer is that iterators are more general and use much less memory.
 They are “lazy” methods, as they only provide an item when it is requested.
-- get()
+- get(key)
-	- The get() method can be used to get a value from a dictionary even when you do not know if the key for which you seek the value exists.
+	- The get() method can be used to get a value from a dictionary even when you do not know if the key for which you seek the value exists
+	- add a second argument to replace the return of None if the key does not exist, for example 0.
+	- useful because you do not need to check if an item exist (you can simply return 0)

 ## Sets
 They are built using dictionary.keys().